 The University Library’s building and online resources can help you with all the stages of your research and thesis writing processes.
-Sarah Steiner serves as the Honors College University Library liaison, and each discipline on campus has its own specialist who can help students in that subject area.
+Ida Martinez serves as the Honors College University Library liaison, and each discipline on campus has its own specialist who can help students in that subject area.

 Beginning a new research project can be daunting in many ways, but the University Library is here to help you.
 We are happy to help you to choose a research topic, locate sources relating to that topic, and find full-text resources.
 Are you confused about what a peer-reviewed source is, how to find a book in the building, or how to manage your citations?
-This basic research guide will help you to answer many of these questions via brief tutorials, or you can contact the Honors College Librarian, Sarah, for help.
+Contact the Honors College Librarian, Ida, for help.

-Sarah Steiner, the Honors College Librarian, is available to help Honors students and faculty with library use or research questions.
-If you’re struggling with choosing a topic, finding scholarly resources, finding primary sources, or conducting literature reviews, Sarah is available by phone, email, or appointment.
+Ida Martinez, the Honors College Librarian, is available to help Honors students and faculty with library use or research questions.
+If you’re struggling with choosing a topic, finding scholarly resources, finding primary sources, or conducting literature reviews, Ida, is available by phone, email, or appointment.
 Her office is in the Librarian Subject Specialist Suite area on Library South 5th floor.
-Sarah also has office hours in the Honors College (room 203) on Mondays from 11 a.m. to 1 p.m.
+Ida also has office hours in the Honors College computer lab during the Fall and Spring semesters on Mondays from 11 a.m. to 1 p.m.